It’s also really short. How short? Here’s the first half:

 How’s it work?

 Risus hums along on the core mechanic of clichés: free-form character traits which express many things about a character in just a few words.
-Aspects in Fate are similar, as are skills in Unknown Armies (and probably lots of other games I can’t think of at the moment), but Risus builds the whole game around clichés.
+Aspects in Fate (paid link) are similar, as are skills in Unknown Armies (paid link; and probably lots of other games I can’t think of at the moment), but Risus builds the whole game around clichés.

 Spread 10 dice across clichés you make up on the spot, add a sentence or two of description, and you’ve got a complete Risus character.
 Maybe you pick: